Nebula Genomics DNA Report for Heart Disease

 Family members of people with any of the above-listed heart conditions should consider getting tested.
 Treatments for these heart diseases are most effective when patients start them early.

 According to the Centers for Disease Control and Prevention (CDC), heart disease is the leading cause of death in the United States, with 1 in 4 deaths resulting from the condition.
 This is equivalent to about 610,000 people per year.

 It is the leading cause of death for most men, women, and racial and ethnic groups.
 For women of Pacific Island, Asian, American Indian, Alaskan Native, or Hispanic descent, deaths from heart disease are second only to cancer.

-Most deaths from heart disease are found in the southeastern part of the United States.
+The southeaster area records the most deaths from heart disease in the United States.

 Coronary artery disease is the most prevalent form of heart disease, killing 365,914 people in 2017.
 The CDC estimates that about 6.7% of all adults over 20 years have the condition.
 In the United States, someone has a heart attack as a result of the condition every 40 seconds.

 The risk of heart disease increases with age, especially among men.
 Generally, the condition is also more common in men than in women.
 This is because men tend to develop heart problems earlier in life and are at an especially higher risk of coronary artery disease.
 On the other hand, women are more likely to be affected by stroke, especially at an older age.

 Although people usually associate heart problems with getting older, more people at a young age are experiencing heart attacks.
 Experts contribute this change to lifestyle factors such as decreased physical activity and increased processed foods.